The Junior Campus

 In addition to the mandatory subjects the College teaches Modern Greek and Orthodox Studies.

-A Preparatory Middle School Program operates for Years 5 and 6.
+A Preparatory Middle Campus Program operates for Years 5 and 6.
 Teachers with specialist subject talents teach the range of subjects across Years 5 & 6 as follows:-

 • Maths